qdrant/landing_page/qdrant-landing/content/articles/vector-search-filtering.md

 ## What is filtering?

 When searching for the perfect computer, your customers may end up with results that are mathematically similar to the search entry, but not exact.
-For example, if they are searching for **laptops under $1000**, a simple [vector search](/advanced-search/) without constraints might still show laptops over $1000.
+For example, if they are searching for **laptops under $1000**, a simple [vector search](/advanced-search/) without constraints might still show other laptops over $1000.

 This is why [semantic search](/advanced-search/) alone **may not be enough**.
 In order to get the exact result, you would need to enforce a payload filter on the `price`.
 Only then can you be sure that the search results abide by the chosen characteristic.